flyteorg/flyte/README.md

 - [Github Issue](https://github.com/flyteorg/flyte/issues) - We maintain issues for all repos in the main flyte repo.
 - Writing down your proposal using a [Documented RFC process](rfc/.)

-For small changes, RFCs are not required, but for larger changes, they are encouraged.
+For small changes, RFCs are not required.
+They are encouraged for larger changes.
 You are welcome to drop into the Slack channel and talk to the community if you want to test the waters before proposing.

 <html>